sass/sass/doc-src/HAML_REFERENCE.md

 {#ugly-option} `:ugly`
 : If set to `true`, Haml makes no attempt to properly indent or format the HTML output.
-  This causes the rendering to be done much quicker than it would otherwise, but makes viewing the source unpleasant.
+  This significantly improves rendering performance but makes viewing the source unpleasant.
-  Defaults to `false`, but is set to `true` in production for Rails.
+  Defaults to `true` in Rails production mode, and `false` everywhere else.

 {#suppress_eval-option} `:suppress_eval`
 : Whether or not attribute hashes and Ruby scripts